Deltares/fews-web-oc/docs/public/project/README.md

 Non-functional:

-- Focus on code quality, test and deployement process.
+- Focus on code quality, test and deployment process.
 - Adhere present day insights regarding cyber security, authentication and Authorization
 - Performance
 - Relevant configuration will be part of the existing Delft-FEWS configuration concept.